RTjotjo/Bright-Coffee-Shop-Case-Study/README.md

 ### 🍵 Product Categories

-Coffee and Tea = 69% of revenue
+-Coffee and Tea = 69% of revenue

-Other categories underperform
+-Other categories underperform

 ## 📌 Recommendations